 Considerations when buying a duplexConsiderations when buying a duplex

-Having that extra level sounds great, but you need to take account of the fact that you’ll need to use those stairs daily.
-They do add an impressive look, but they’re more of a space saver than an ideal mode of transport between floors.
-Most come in a spiral form so you can forget about dragging a king-sized mattress up and down one.
+Having that extra level sounds great, but you need to consider that you’ll need to use those stairs daily.
+They add an impressive look, but they’re more of a space saver than an ideal mode of transport between floors.
+Most come in a spiral form, so you can forget about dragging a king-sized mattress up and down one.
 You’ll also need to take extra caution when using them after a late night of adult beverages.
 If you’re not thrilled by this, then perhaps a duplex isn’t for you.
 You can always get around this by finding one that includes an elevator.
 It all comes down to a personal choice, so think hard about it before deciding.

 Although rarer than duplex’s, it’s also possible to find triplex apartments.
 As the name implies, these are apartments that cover three floors.
 These types are usually only located in buildings where each story is taller than usual.
 Although it’s possible to find ones that are part of the original design, it is more common to find ones who have gone through a renovation to connect the three floors.